-- Swimming kit every day for all water activities, including a swim hat and armbands if required, although it may not always be needed.
+- Swimming kit every day for all water activities (please note there is no swimming pool at Notley High or The Warwick School), including a swim hat (Warlingham School only) and armbands if required, although it may not always be needed.
 An additional T-shirt would be advisable to protect against the sun in warmer weather.
 If your child does not have a swimming kit or would prefer not to take part, there will be an alternative activity available.

 - Sun cream and a hat.
 Please provide the appropriate factor sun protection cream, preferably a spray for younger children, as staff will be on hand to do this for them and the children can then rub it in themselves.
 Throughout the day staff will remind children to apply sun cream at break and lunch.

 We provide any equipment necessary for all the activities, so there is no need to send your child/ren with anything other than packed lunch, swimming kit (if required) and sun protection.
 Please ensure all clothing is named and that your child brings home all items at the end of the day.

 We strongly advise that children don’t bring mobile phones*, gadgets or any other valuable items such as jewellery on to camp.

 In the event of an emergency we have all the contact details required on the All About Me form.
 Children will be too busy having fun and making memories with their friends so there’s no real use for these items.
 Also, Camp 4 Champs staff are not permitted to take care of such items and we cannot accept responsibility if they are lost, damaged or stolen.